sanam2405/PrivacyNetwork/README.md

 The codebase is organized as :

 1. _ts-frontend_ - The react frontend
-2. _backend/ts-backend_ - The express backend
+2. _backend/ts-backend_ - The primary express backend with mongoDB
+3. _backend/loc_ - The secondary express backend with Postgres
-3. _backend/ws_ - The websocket backend
+4. _backend/ws_ - The websocket backend

 - Clone the PrivacyNetwork repository